 The thought of seeing a Rainbow Mountain may sound like something imaginable only in a dream.
 But trekking to Rainbow Mountain in the rain was a nightmare!

 Why?
-Because you run the risk of severe injury due to a combination of horrible trail conditions, piss poor guides, and the 5,200-meter altitude.
+Because you run the risk of severe injury due to a combination of horrible trail conditions, piss poor guides, hundreds of unprepared tourists, and the 5,200-meter altitude.

 When it rains on Rainbow Mountain, the trail transforms into a river.
 Even worse, the trail and the surrounding areas turn into one big slippery mud pit.
 It becomes nearly impossible to walk on.
 Even the most surefooted hiker will ultimately fall at some point.